Naseeruddin Shah: Parallel and mainstream cinema

 Shah played Mohit, the drunken coach to a deaf and mute boy in Iqbal.
-Shah was noted for his roles in the 1999 Aamir Khan-starrer Sarfarosh, where he played Gulfam Hassan – a ghazal singer-cum-terrorist mastermind — and in Neeraj Pandey's A Wednesday (2008).
+Shah was noted for his roles in the 1999 Aamir Khan-starrer Sarfarosh, where he played Gulfam Hassan – a ghazal singer-cum-terrorist mastermind— and in Neeraj Pandey's A Wednesday (2008).

 Shah has also starred in international projects, such as Monsoon Wedding in 2001 and a Hollywood adaptation of The League of Extraordinary Gentlemen in 2003 (co-starring Sean Connery), where he played Captain Nemo.
 His portrayal of Nemo was very close to the design of the graphic novel, although his Nemo was far less manic.
 He worked in Vishal Bhardwaj's Indian adaptation of Shakespeare's Macbeth, titled Maqbool, in 2003, and Rajiv Rai's Asambhav opposite Arjun Rampal and Priyanka Chopra in 2004.
 He then went on to work in The Great New Wonderful (2005).
 Shah played a pivotal role in Today's Special, Aasif Mandvi's 2009 independent comedy film.
 In 2011, Shah was seen in The Dirty Picture.
 He acted in Anup Kurian's The Blueberry Hunt, playing a recluse growing marijuana in his forest retreat, and in Waiting, starring opposite Kalki Koechlin, both of which were released in 2016.

 Shah made his Pakistani film debut in Khuda Ke Liye by Shoaib Mansoor, where he played a short cameo.
 His second Pakistani film Zinda Bhaag was selected as the country's official entry to the 86th Academy Awards for the Best Foreign Language Film award.

+In June 2026, Shah played the lead character of 95-year-old man, Ishar Singh Grewal (keenu), in Imtiyaz Ali's directed movie Main Vaapas Aaunga.